-In 1920, anyone looking for information about the Babe probably weren’t too interested in his pitching career.
+In 1920, anyone looking for information about the Babe probably wasn’t too interested in his pitching career.
 Likewise, when someone searches today for [world series champion], it’s likely that they are looking for fresh results.
 How does a search engine like Google determine when searchers might prefer fresh results, and when they might prefer older results?

 The patent is a continuation patent of Google’s Historical Data patent, which I described last month in my post, 10 Most Important SEO Patents: Part 2 – The Original Historical Data Patent Filing and its Children.
-Interestingly, Google filed a number of continuation patent applications for this Query Analysis patent last week.
+Interestingly, Google filed many continuation patent applications for this Query Analysis patent last week.
 The claims sections of those patent applications focus upon specific aspects of the different factors that might influence rankings in search results.

-Query Based Factors
+Query Analysis Factors

 Selections Over Time – When a particular page tends to be chosen by searchers over other pages in a set of search results for a query, that page might be bumped in rankings for that query.

-Related Hot Topics – When “similar” queries become hot and increase in the amount of search results for those queries happens, pages associated with a query that might be similar to that query might be boosted in search results.
+Related Hot Topics – When “similar” queries become hot and increase in the number of search results for those queries happens, pages associated with a query that might be similar to that query might be boosted in search results.

-Constant Queries with Consistently Changing Results – Some queries remain constant in the amount of searches for them, but the results for those queries tend to change over time, such as a query for “world series champion.”
+Constant Queries with Consistently Changing Results – Some queries remain constant in the number of searches for them, but the results for those queries tend to change over time, such as a query for “world series champion.”
 How the results for these queries change may be monitored and used to rank pages accordingly.

 Freshness of Documents – How stale or fresh a document is might be can be based upon factors such as a document’s creation date, growth of anchor text, levels of traffic, changes to content, growth or decrease in links to and from the pages, and other factors.
 For some queries, recent documents may be considered very important.
 For example, if a search is for a Frequently Asked Questions (FAQ) page, the most recent version might be much more desirable than an older one.